stirwg/certificates/draft-ietf-stir-certificates.md

 acquire the certificate if necessary (via the methods described in Section 7), and then would need to either:

-(a)  Rely on short-lived certificates and not check the certificate's status, or
+a.
+Rely on short-lived certificates and not check the certificate's status, or

-(b)  Rely on status information from the authority (e.g., OCSP)
+b.
+Rely on status information from the authority (e.g., OCSP)

 The tradeoff between short lived certificates and using status information is that the former's burden is on the front end (i.e.,